mindful-math/mindful-math.github.io/content/post/spacedLearning.md

 - Forums beneath videos for q&a (sorting as well); transcripts for videos
 - Primarily multiple choice w/ one answer right; lots of hints, explanations of each answer
 - Content revolves around existing topics taught (i.e. middle school, high school courses)
 - I'm not a fan.
-Seems to easy and rewards driven to actually help you become a problem solver
+Seems too easy and rewards driven to actually help you become a problem solver
-- Nonprofit; supported by donors/companies
+- Non-profit; supported by donors/companies

 AoPSOnline
 - Community forums post difficult problems; organize by category (contest, school, etc.); forums for discussing problems with tex support